smartdevicelink/sdl_requirements/detailed_docs/BasicCommunication/RegisterAppInterface/app_icon_resumption_UC.md

 2. SDL checks the existence of apps icon at AppIconsFolder
 3. The apps icon does NOT exist at AppIconsFolder
 4. SDL sends a response of success to mobile application with iconResumed flag off
-5. SDL sends notification without "icon" parameter to HMI
+5. SDL sends notification without `icon` parameter to HMI
 6. Default app icon is displayed on the HMI